rodescamps/rodescamps.github.io/_posts/2020-05-31-pwn-adventure.md

 By the way, we can observe that even though our player is still on the ground in our game (the client), the bears see our character in the tree since this data is changed on the server side and not on the client side, which is a key aspect here.
 Unluckily, hiding high in the tree is not enough to be out of range of the weapons.

 Since we are still in the zone when we "climb" in the tree, we could guess that the zone is delimited by a sphere around the chest.
-We could then fake our position beneath the ground and thus be physically protected againt all types of attacks.
+We could then fake our position beneath the ground and thus be physically protected against all types of attacks.

 ![Bear quest: 3rd attempt](/assets/images/pwn-adventure/bear-3.gif)
 *Unbearable Revenge: 3rd attempt*